We've rounded up the best South Beach Diet-friendly recipes for this popular holiday.

 1 of 7

 With the Thanksgiving holiday nearly here, you're most likely starting to think about your Thanksgiving Day menu.
 Taking some time beforehand to decide which foods you want to prepare is your best bet for sticking to a South Beach Diet-friendly meal plan.
-Whether you're hosting Thanksgiving dinner or preparing a dish to bring as a guest, the following healthy recipes are all sure to be hits at your holiday table.
+Whether you're hosting Thanksgiving dinner or preparing a dish to bring as a guest, the following healthy recipes are all sure to be hits.
 The side dishes can be easily doubled or tripled for a crowd.

 This flavorful roast turkey entrée is the ultimate centerpiece of your Thanksgiving table.
 Our roast turkey is flavored with a mixture of fresh parsley and thyme under the skin and roasted with an apple, orange, and onion in the cavity.
 We paired the turkey with "jus"-style gravy, made with dry white wine and chicken broth thickened without flour or cornstarch.